lahellmann/UDL-Reinforcement-Learning/README.md

 ## QuickStart
 To get started quickly and be able to execute the code properly, follow this guide.
-For fastest usage, go to this [jupyter notebook](https://colab.research.google.com/drive/1ae7qFCyGvhH7TT2yE0qTrL9GH5_HAyJ9?usp=sharing) in google collab.
+For fastest usage, go to this [jupyter notebook](https://colab.research.google.com/drive/1ae7qFCyGvhH7TT2yE0qTrL9GH5_HAyJ9?usp=sharing) in Google Colab.

 First we need to install [Git](#git) to be able to clone this repository.